32-Year-Old Outfielder – Detroit Tigers

 John Mayberry Contract Information:

-Signed a minor league contract with the White Sox in August of 2015.
+Signed a minor league deal with the Tigers in January 2016.

 To instantly reveal our fantasy analysis of every player – including John Mayberry – simply subscribe now.